MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 [!INCLUDE [portal updates](../../includes/portal-update.md)]

-In this step you create a Log Analytics workspace, which is where you eventually send your sign-in logs.
+In this step, you create a Log Analytics workspace, which is where you eventually send your sign-in logs.
 Before you can create the workspace, you need an [Azure resource group](/azure//azure-resource-manager/management/overview#resource-groups).

 1. Sign in to the [Azure portal](https://portal.azure.com) as at least a [Security Administrator](../role-based-access-control/permissions-reference.md#security-administrator) with [Log Analytics Contributor](/azure/azure-monitor/logs/manage-access#log-analytics-contributor) permissions.